vlikhvar/Getting-and-Cleaning-Data/Course-Project/CodeBook.md

 The data used to create the tidy dataset
 ----------------------------------------

-The data set is a combination of two sets of measures variables:
+The **bodyMovement** dataset is the combination of two sets of measured variables:

-- training (70% of data), and
+- training dataset (70% of data), and
-- test (30% of data).
+- test dataset (30% of data).

-The training set were:
+The training sets:

-- `train/subject_train.txt`: Each row identifies the subject who performed the activity for each window sample.
+- `UCI HAR Dataset/train/subject_train.txt`: Each row identifies the subject who performed the activity for each window sample.
 This is an identifier of the subject who carried out the experiment.
 Its range is from 1 to 30.
-- `train/X_train.txt`: Training set.
+- `UCI HAR Dataset/train/X_train.txt`: Training set.
-- `train/y_train.txt`: Training labels.
+- `UCI HAR Dataset/train/y_train.txt`: Training labels.

-The test sets were:
+The test sets:

-- `test/subject_test.txt`: Each row identifies the subject who performed the activity for each window sample.
+- `UCI HAR Dataset/test/subject_test.txt`: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
-- `test/X_test.txt`: Test set.
+- `UCI HAR Dataset/test/X_test.txt`: Test set.
-- `test/y_test.txt`: Test labels.
+- `UCI HAR Dataset/test/y_test.txt`: Test labels.

 The measured variable names were taken from:

-- `features.txt`: List of all features with time and frequency domain variables (1-561) that are normalized and bounded within [-1,1].
+- `UCI HAR Dataset/features.txt`: List of all features with time and frequency domain variables (1-561) that are normalized and bounded within [-1,1].
 Each feature vector is a row on the text file.

 The activity labels were taken from:

-- `activity_labels.txt`: Links the class labels with their activity name.
+- `UCI HAR Dataset/activity_labels.txt`: Links the class labels with their activity name.

 Files used as reference:

-- `README.txt`
+- `UCI HAR Dataset/README.txt`
-- `features_info.txt`: The information about the variables used on the feature vector.
+- `UCI HAR Dataset/features_info.txt`: The information about the variables used on the feature vector.

 Data transformations (steps performed in the analysis)
 ----------------------------------------